-Questions to ask of yourself might include:
+Questions to ask might include:

-'Does this ministry 'feel right' for me?
+'Does LPA ministry 'feel right' for me?
 Can I put into words why?'

-'When I think about pastoral ministry do I feel positive and joyful, even if also a bit daunted?'

-'Is this something I want for myself, or do I feel under pressure - if so from whom and why?'
+'When I think about LPA ministry do I feel positive and joyful, even if also a bit daunted?'
+'Is this something I want for myself or do I feel under pressure - if so from whom and why?'
 'How will this impact on my family and anyone else who depends on me?'